-- All medical expenses, such as transportation from the accident scene to the hospital, emergency room bills, hospital stays, assistive devices, prescription medications, surgeries and procedures, physical therapy, psychological therapy, home modifications necessitated by the victim’s injuries, and in-home care.
+- All medical expenses, such as transportation from the accident scene to the hospital, emergency room bills, general medical bills, hospital stays, assistive devices, prescription medications, surgeries and procedures, physical therapy, psychological therapy, home modifications necessitated by the victim’s injuries, and in-home care.

 - Lost wages and loss of earning capacity.
 Lost wages covers wages that the victim did not receive - or will not receive in the future - due to missing work as a result of his or her injuries.
 Loss of earning capacity comes into play when the plaintiff is able to return to work in a reduced capacity, and covers the gap between what the victim would have made had the accident never happened and what the pedestrian actually makes post-injury.
 In many cases, especially with catastrophic injuries, individuals may be too injured to return to work at all.

 - Physical and emotional pain and suffering, both of which can be severe.
 Not only can life-changing injuries cause intense physical pain for years to come, but the emotional trauma that victims can suffer can be just as severe.